Paris Place de la Nation Square

 Place de la Nation gardens

-And when it comes to public transport in Paris, you will find that there is a Metro station located right here called the Nation stop, which serves lines 1, 2, 6 and 9, but as we mentioned earlier, there is also an RER train station here by the same name that serves line A of the RER.
+And when it comes to Paris public transport, you will find that there is a Metro station located right here called the Nation stop, which serves lines 1, 2, 6 and 9, but as we mentioned earlier, there is also an RER train station here by the same name that serves line A of the RER.